Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsection{Delay Characteristics}

 We implemented the disynaptic delays, as described in Section~\ref{sec:synDelays}, in parallel, on all neurons in one core of the DYNAP-SE---one delay element on each neuron (N=256).
-For the purpose of characterization, we defined the duration of the delay as spanning from the onset of the inhibition---according to the \gls{FDHM} definition, given the lack of exact spike-time data in the analog measurements---to the maximum value of the excitation, making the definition practical also for neurons that generate a spike as a consequence of their delayed excitation.
-Fig.~\ref{fig:delayHist}A shows the membrane potential, following a single-spike input stimulus, of a neuron from the configured core, along an illustration of the temporal delay.
+For the purpose of characterization, we defined the duration of the delay as spanning from the onset of the inhibition to the maximum postinhibitory value of the membrane potential---making the definition practical also for neurons that generate a spike as a consequence of their delayed excitation.
+The onset of the inhibition was defined at half minimum of the membrane potential, in line with the definition of \gls{FDHM}, given the lack of exact spike-time data in the analog measurements.
+Fig.~\ref{fig:delayHist}A shows the membrane potential, following a single-spike input stimulus, of a neuron from the configured core, alongside an illustration of the temporal delay.
 While this neuron exhibits typical behavior in the nonspiking case, spike-firing was triggered by the delayed excitations in roughly half of the neurons in the population.
-For example, almost 80 out of the 256 neurons display an \gls{EPSP} that is delayed by about 15ms.
-The resulting distribution of temporal delays is presented in Fig.~\ref{fig:delayHist}B.
+The resulting distribution of temporal delays is presented in Fig.~\ref{fig:delayHist}B, according to which, for example, almost 80 out of the 256 neurons display an \gls{EPSP} that is delayed by about 15~ms.

-Furthermore, we characterized the distribution of temporal delays that are generated in a single neuron when varying the \glspl{CAM} used for the two synapses constituting the delay element.
+Furthermore, we characterized the distribution of temporal delays that are generated in a single neuron when varying the \glspl{CAM} used for the two synapses that constitute one delay element.
 We did this by configuring the disynaptic delay in 256 different instances, using unique pairs of \glspl{CAM} each time.
 The resulting delay distribution is presented in Fig.~\ref{fig:delayHist}C. The bimodal shape of this histogram appears because some of the longer delays correspond to \gls{CAM} combinations where the neurons spikes, while others do not.
-When the neuron spikes the duration of the spike-firing process adds to the delay, according to the delay definition used here.
-The peak at lower delay corresponds nonspiking instances, and the second peak to configurations for which the postsynaptic neuron spikes.
+When the neuron spikes, the duration of the spike-firing process adds to the delay, according to the delay definition used here.
+The peak at shorter delay corresponds to nonspiking instances, and the second peak is formed where the largest number of spiking delays are found.